jutraim/niri-caelestia-shell/README.md

 >
 > This repo is **ONLY for the desktop shell** of the caelestia dots.
 For the default caelestia dots, head to [the main repo](https://github.com/caelestia-dots/caelestia) instead.

+>[!WARNING]
+> **HELP REQUIRED!**
+>
+> I **skipped** unneccesary commit from original shell named: "bar/workspaces: add special ws overlay" and "bar/workspaces: better scroll" because there is no special workspace in Niri.
+>
+> Unfortunately, I **skipped** an important commit from original shell named: "bar: per-monitor workspaces option (#394)"
+> - **Reason:** I don't have multi monitor so I'm not sure if this actually works, I might break stuff :/.
+I need help implementing that feature :)

 ---

 ## ✨ What’s Different in This Fork?